model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

    the arguments and cause the race conditions the Rust type system tries to prevent.

-The "copies" of arguments created by by `unsafe_deref` are stored as fresh local variables and their occurrence in the postcondition is renamed.
+The "copies" of arguments created by `unsafe_deref` are stored as fresh local variables and their occurrence in the postcondition is renamed.
 In addition a `mem::forget` is emitted for each copy to avoid a double free.